mhirdes/go_maps_ext/Documentation/Configuration/Reference/Index.rst

          String

    Description
-         Set the API key.
-Required for new domains.
+         Set the default API key.
+Can also be set by an editor in the FlexForm of an Plugin.
 More information_.
 Get your apiKey_.

 .. container:: table-row

    Property
          settings.googleMapsLibrary

    Data type
          String

    Description
          Configure the URL form which the Google Maps JS is loaded

    Default
          //maps.google.com/maps/api/js?v=3.28